 Selecting the Engine: Hugo vs. WordPress#

-When deciding on the tech stack, the choice between a Static Site Generator (SSG) like Hugo and a dynamic system like WordPress was a short conversation.
+When deciding on the tech stack, the choice between a Static Site Generator (SSG) like Hugo and a dynamic system like WordPress was a quick one.

-- Speed is a Feature: Hugo pre-renders every page at build time.
+- Speed: Hugo pre-renders every page at build time.
 There is no database to query and no server-side processing when a visitor clicks a link.
 The result is a site that loads near-instantly, which is non-negotiable for a professional brand.

-- Inherently Secure: WordPress is effectively a giant targets list for bots.
+- Security: WordPress is a giant target for bots.
 By removing the database and the login portal, I’ve eliminated the vast majority of common web vulnerabilities.

 - The Markdown Workflow: I prefer writing in Markdown.
 It’s clean, portable, and allows me to manage my content as code in a version-controlled environment rather than wrestling with a clunky visual editor.